unikraft/eurosys21-artifacts/experiments/fig_07_syscall-support/README.md

 command.
 This command will:

 1. Prepare the environment by executing the `./setup.sh` script.
-Note that this script takes a long time...
+Note that this script may take some time...
 2. Run the syscalls experiment by running `./run_all.sh`.
+The results are saved into several json files in the `results` folder.
 3. Generate the graph by running the `./plot.sh` script and then the figure is saved into the current repository as `fig_07_syscall-support.svg`.